 Is teeth bleaching safe?
 Are there any side effects?

-Several studies over the past five years have found bleaching to be safe and effective.
-Some patients may experience minor gum irritation or tooth sensitivity, which will resolve itself when the treatment ends.
+Bleaching should be safe and effective.
+Some patients may experience minor gum irritation or tooth sensitivity which should resolve itself when the treatment ends.

 What can I expect?